alxtsg/WebHost/README.md

 ## Description ##

 A simple static web server, powered by Node.js and Express.
-WebHost is developed to be used as the skeleton of more complex web applications.
+WebHost is being used as the skeleton of more complex web applications.

 WebHost is expected to run behind a reverse proxy (e.g. HAProxy).